tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Champion Feat

-Twice per day, you can reroll the rogue attack that follows your successful use of _shadow walk_.
+Twice per full recovery, you can reroll the rogue attack that follows your successful use of _shadow walk_.

 #### Epic Feat

-Twice per day, you can reappear from your _shadow walk_ in a nearby location you wouldn't have been able to reach unimpeded physically, for instance, on the other side of a portcullis or door, or high up a wall.
+Twice per full recovery, you can reappear from your _shadow walk_ in a nearby location you wouldn't have been able to reach unimpeded physically, for instance, on the other side of a portcullis or door, or high up a wall.

 ---